 And boy did she.

-I went to see Dr. Line, and from the moment he walked into the exam room, I knew everything was going to be just fine.
+I went to see Dr. Warren Line here in LA, and from the moment he walked into the exam room, I knew everything was going to be just fine.
 His manner was confident, humorous (“I’m going to numb you now.
 But don’t worry – it’s not going to hurt me one bit.”) and reassuring.
 He looked at me, told me what was going on, and described how he was going to fix it.

 And then he said something that I’ve given as a phrase to you all for years: “I’ve got this.
 Don’t worry.
 I’ll take care of you.”